Mojang/EducationContent/python/lesson2/activity3.md

 ### @explicitHints true

-# Activity 3 - One step at the time.
+# Activity 3 - One step at a time.

 ```python
 blocks.place(GRASS_BLOCK, pos(0, 0, 0))